devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Immutable ledger.
 - Provides a complete and cryptographically verifiable history of all changes.
+- The journal provides immutability and verifiability by storing a log of each transaction in a sequenced way, using cryptographic techniques.
+Once the data is written to the journal, it is materialized into your tables, allowing for faster and more efficient queries.
+Uses a cryptographic hash function--in this case SHA-256.
+- Serverless, you don’t have to worry about provisioning capacity or configuring read and write limits.
+- Amazon QLDB supports PartiQL, a new open standard query language.
+With PartiQL, you can easily query, manage, and access the entire data and change history using familiar SQL operators.
+- Use cases: finance and insurance.
+- You are billed for read/write input and output (IO) requests, data transfer, journal storage, and indexed storage.
+- Storage consumed by your Amazon QLDB ledger is billed per GB per month, and IOs consumed are billed per million requests.
+- Amazon QLDB's ledger is deployed across multiple Availability Zones with multiple copies per Availability Zone.
+AWS maintains redundancy within the Region and ensures full recoverability from Availability Zone failures.
+A write is acknowledged only after being written to multiple Availability Zones, and hence, Amazon QLDB is strongly durable.
+- A ledger consists of a set of tables and a journal that maintains the complete, immutable history of changes to the tables.
+- Tables exist within a ledger and contain a collection of document revisions.
+This can include a record of the deletion of a document.
+- Documents exist within tables and must be in Amazon Ion form.
+Ion is a superset of JSON that adds additional data types, type annotations, and comments.
+Amazon QLDB supports documents that contain nested JSON elements and gives you the ability to write queries that reference and include these elements.
+- The journal consists of a sequence of blocks, each cryptographically chained to the previous block so that changes can be verified.
+Blocks, in turn, contain the actual changes that were made to the tables, indexed for efficient retrieval.
+The journal represents a complete and immutable history of all the changes to your ledger data.
+- The user view shows the latest revision, or version, of your data.
+- The committed view includes everything from the user view plus access to system-generated metadata (blockAddress, hash, metadata (document id, document version, transaction time, transaction id)).
+- The history view is a little different from the others.
+It's generated by running a history function in the query.
+The view returned is a combination of all recorded revisions of the document based on the committed view.
+This means you'll have access to the history as well as the document’s metadata.

 ### AWS DMS (Database Migration Service)